IndyukovElisey/Test-case-selection-with-NN/README.md

 # pi
-Program for test case selection and generation using neural networks
+Program for test case selection and generation using neural networks in software testing